NikhilRout/assembly-mpmc/README.md

 Week 3: Blinking an LED through 8051 port gpios\
 Week 4: Square Wave Generation (10ms) & Using a timer as a counter\
 Week 5: Transmitting "Y" "E" "S" using the UART serial communication protocol & working with external interrupts\
-Week 6: Lcd Interfacing (displaying "VITCC")
+Week 6: Lcd Interfacing (displaying "VITCC")\
+Week 7: Generating square, traingle, sawtooth and sinusoidal waveforms through an 8051 port

 ### Random Practice
 * Largest number in an array of registers